-

 Registering Off-Road Motorcycles

 Off-road motorcycles are considered ATVs in Maine.
 You must follow the same rules as you would for registering and operating ATVs.
-You can register your dual sport motorcycle as an ATV unless it already is registered as a motorcycle.
+Even if your dual sport motorcycle's already registered for street use, you can also register it as an ATV so you can ride it on off-road trails.

 Registering Trailers

 Maine residents must register the trailers used to tow ATVs and snowmobiles.
-Registrations are good for one or two years.
-They can be handled at a BMV branch office or most municipal offices.
+Registrations are good for 1 year or 2 years.
+They can be handled at a Bureau of Motor Vehicles branch office or most municipal offices.

-The documents you need to show for a new trailer bought from a dealer are the green dealer's certificate and blue title application (for trailers over 3,000 pounds).
+The documents you need to show for a new trailer bought from a dealer are the green dealer's certificate and blue title application.

-The documents you need to show from a private sale are a signed bill of sale and the title, if the trailer is under 15 years old and weighs more than 3,000 pounds.
+The documents you need to show from a private sale are a signed bill of sale and the title.

 Renewals are processed online, at BMV branch offices, and most municipal offices.

-If you are renewing a registration online, your certificate should arrive by mail in seven business days.
+If you are renewing a registration online, your certificate should arrive by mail in 7 business days.

 The online Rapid Renewal Service for Trailers is only for utility trailers, ATV trailers, snowmobile trailers, boat trailers, and semi-trailers.
 The service is not available to camper trailers.